-The bulk of the content here is unique, reflective commentary on scripture and theology.
+The bulk of the content here consists of unique, reflective, commentary on scripture and theology.
 I will also occasionally post about any useful things I find along the way from other sources.

-I am an active and enthusiastic member of The Church of Jesus Christ of Latter-day Saints and sustain its mission, purpose, and representatives according to correct doctrine and principles.
+I am a member of The Church of Jesus Christ of Latter-day Saints and sustain its mission, purpose, and representatives in accordance with correct doctrine and principles.

 The origin of oneClimbs

 For years, I had email exchanges with family and friends about different theological ideas.
 I found myself writing long emails to different people and going back to dig up the same information again and again.

 I had the idea of collecting my thoughts and research into a more structured form that would make it easier to share.
-Over the years, I put the information together in essay form in Word .docs on my computer and organized them into categories.
+Over the years, I put the information together in essay form in files on my computer and organized them into categories.

 Now, to…all other faithful members of the Church, …may I ask that you join the conversation by participating on the Internet, particularly the New Media, to share the gospel and to explain in simple, clear terms the message of the Restoration.
 Most of you already know that if you have access to the Internet you can start a blog in minutes and begin sharing what you know to be true.
 You can download videos from Church and other appropriate sites, including Newsroom at LDS.org, and send them to your friends.
 You can write to media sites on the Internet that report on the Church, and voice your views as to the accuracy of the reports.
 This, of course, requires that you, all members of the Church, understand the basic, fundamental principles of the gospel.